Computer Science (COMP) 682

 Our ability to generate and collect data has been increasing rapidly.
 The widespread use of information technology in our lives has flooded us with a tremendous amount of data.
-This explosive growth of stored and transient data has generated an urgent need for new techniques and automated tools that can assist us in transforming this data into useful information and knowledge.
-Data Mining has emerged as a multidisciplinary field that addresses this issue.
+This explosive growth of stored and transient data has generated an urgent need for new techniques and automated tools that can assist in transforming this data into useful information and knowledge.
+Data mining has emerged as a multidisciplinary field that addresses this need.

-This course discusses the techniques for preprocessing data before mining, and defines the concepts related to data warehousing, on-line analytical processing (OLAP), and data generalization.
+This course discusses techniques for preprocessing data before mining and presents the concepts related to data warehousing, online analytical processing (OLAP), and data generalization.
 It presents methods for mining frequent patterns, associations, and correlations.
-It also describes methods for data classification and prediction, and data-clustering approaches.
+It also presents methods for data classification and prediction, data-clustering approaches, and outlier analysis.

 Unit 1: Overview of Data Mining

 - This unit provides some background on data objects and statistical concepts.
-It also discusses the type of data to be mined and presents a general classification of data-mining tasks.
+It also discusses the types of data to be mined and presents a general classification of data-mining tasks.

 Unit 2: Data Preprocessing

 - This unit introduces techniques for preprocessing data before mining.
-Concepts such as data cleaning, data integration, data reduction, data transformation, and data discretization are discussed.
+Concepts such as the cleaning, integration, reduction, transformation, and discretization of data are discussed.